A positivity preserving numerical scheme for the alpha-CEV process: Appendix

-Note that given our choice of $\theta$, all the powers of $X^n$ in the right hand side above are positive and smaller than $\beta$, so using the linear growth condition, the above can then be bounded by:
+Note that given our choice of $\theta$, all the powers of $X^n$ in the right hand side above are positive and smaller than $\beta$.
+Then by using the inequality $|x|^a \leq 1+ |x|^b$ for $a \leq b$, the above can then be bounded by:

 This shows that